 Wolves in Alberta

-Conflicts between ranchers and wolves have long history in southern Alberta, where the first wolf bounty was established in 1899.
+Conflicts between ranchers and wolves have a long history in southern Alberta, where the first wolf bounty was established in 1899.
 By 1907, this program had funded the deaths of 2849 wolves.
 Although there were periodic suspensions over the years, Alberta’s wolf bounty wasn’t officially terminated until 1955.

 From the 1930s to the 1950s, wolves in southwestern Canada made a comeback as a result of expanding prey populations and a lull in wolf control.
 But their recovery sparked concerns about the loss of game species to predation, and the spread of rabies further incited anti-wolf sentiments.
 Thousands of wolves were poisoned from 1952 to 1956.
 At the end of this grim period, an estimated 500 to 1000 individuals remained in the entire province of Alberta.